inmyth/akka-hitbtc-mmm/README.md

 For buy direction p1 = p0  / (1 + gridSpace / 100) and q1 = q0 * (1 + gridSpace / 100)^0.5

-### Notes

-#### Order Cancelation
-- only two things can remove an item by non filled : cancel and insufficient fund

-#### ClientOrderId and Id
-ClientOrderId is set by client and maps to order and its activities (new, filled, partiallyFilled, etc), and has to be unique.

-Id  can be set by client or HitBTC and it's optional.
-It is associated with a request (uniqueness is not needed)

-ClientOrderId only comes back in response if the request is successful.
-Id comes back if request is successful or not.

-Use Id to intercept submission failure (not enough fund)